xiaoli-dong/nf-fluAB/README.md

 ### 5. Consensus Sequence Generation

-Generate consensus sequences for each viral segment based on the variant-calling step, allowing the reconstruction of the full viral genome or specific segments.
+Generate consensus sequences using `bcftools` for each viral segment based on the variant-calling step, allowing the reconstruction of the full viral genome or specific segments.

-- **Consensus Generation**: `bcftools`

 ### 6. Viral Segment Classification